What Is Histamine & Why I Can’t Stand It

 I chalked all this up to stress before I realized what was happening.
 My digestive symptoms seemed to be hit and miss.
 This is often the problem with histamine issues in that it can be hard to nail down that it is in fact histamine foods when some days your bucket is less full and you do OK, another day you had more histamine foods and you suffer more.
 This creates a lot of “but sometimes when I eat that thing I’m OK….so it can’t be that right?”
 The inconsistency of symptoms makes this often very confusing

 And it’s particularly interesting how this relates to female hormones as well.
 DAO enzyme is naturally bumped up by progesterone so your symptoms may be worse the first two weeks of your cycle but improve as progesterone rises in the luteal phase (2nd two weeks of cycle) and why many of you felt your allergies or food intolerances were gone during pregnancy.
 This is also an interesting correlation for PCOS as we tend to be overall lower progesterone if we’re not ovulating.
-This can also be why these symptoms get much worse during stress when all resources are shunted from making progesterone into making cortisol.

 When I came off all histamine foods I few other interesting things happened.
 For one, my cycle in the past has been irregular thanks to PCOS but I’ve had that managed for many, many years however my cramps for the last several years have been worse, not terrible but worse.
 I chalked this up to being postpartum.
 But when I got my histamine bucket empty I had zero, like nada none-at all, cramping with my period.
 In fact it shocked me each time I got a period as it came on with no warning at all – which actually was amazing!
 No PMS irritability, worsening fatigue and no cramps.
-I also stopped breaking out so much – again something I had written off lately as just my PCOS.
+I also stopped breaking out so much – again something I had written off lately as just my PCOS and stress.

 I also dropped a lot of water weight from lowering the inflammation and as a girl plagued with back, knee and neck injuries I was so thrilled to see my joint pain all but disappear – particularly in my hips and knees.
 I’d attributed most my recent flare in joint pain to training, being post-baby and still healing my low back, core and pelvic floor after my last baby as well as my lack of sleep.